dylanpinn/MAT1830/lectures/lecture-14.tex.md

 defined by $h(s,t)$ equals the number of places in which $s$ and $t$ disagree.

 For example, $h(000,101) = 2$, $h(011,010) = 1$ and $h(10111,01000) = 5$.

+A set of binary strings of length $n$ such that any two different strings in the set have Hamming distance at least $d$ is called a _binary error correcting code of length n and distance d_.

+These are useful in sending information across noisy channels.

+$\{000,0011,0101,0110,1001,1010,1100,1111\}$ is a binary code of length 4 and distance 2.

+If we only send strings in this set across a channel and at most one error occurs in each string we will be able to detect the errors.

+$\{0000000, 1110000, 1001100, 0111100, 0101010, 1011010, 1100110, 0010110,
+1101001, 0011001, 0100101, 1010101, 1000011, 0110011, 0001111, 1111111\}$ is a
+binary code of length 7 and distance 3.

+If we only send strings in this set across a channel and at most one errors in each string then we will be able to _correct_ the errors on the fly.